-In the first of an occasional series of articles, Richard Astle, chair of the Langdyke Countryside Trust looksat different aspects of John Clare’s relationship with birds, noting his early career as a bird-nester, exploring his role as one of the first chroniclers of bird behaviour; and his prototype role as a bird-guide, using his poetry to lead his readers on nature walks similar to those the Langdyke Trust runs for its members today.
+In a series of articles, Richard Astle, chair of the Langdyke Countryside Trust looks at different aspects of John Clare’s relationship with birds, noting his early career as a bird-nester, exploring his role as one of the first chroniclers of bird behaviour; and his prototype role as a bird-guide, using his poetry to lead his readers on nature walks similar to those the Langdyke Trust runs for its members today.
 The articles should be read with the recordings of the bird-song using the links below to allow you to compare the words of the poet with the actual sound of the song …

 John Clare’s attempts to capture bird song in words – both prose and poetry – are a defining and singular feature of his work and indicator of how birds and indeed wildlife of all kinds intrigued the poet – he wasn’t just a nature lover; he was a naturalist.